-Equities, mutual and exchange traded funds: Valued at the last sales price, or if there is no sale and the market is still considered active, at the last transaction price before year-end.
+Equities, mutual and exchange traded funds: Valued at the last sales price, or if there is no sale and the market is still considered active, at the last transaction price before yearend.

-Certificate of Deposits, Corporate Bonds and Government Securities: Valued using quoted market prices for similar assets and liabilities in active markets.
+Corporate Bonds and Government Securities: Valued using quoted market prices for similar assets and liabilities in active markets.